 Constraint

 The basic type Constraint represents a constraint variable, i.e., a variable (freezable) constraint.
-In addition to the operations provided by AnyType, the Constraint type provides the following operations:
+In addition to the operations provided by Any, the Constraint type provides the following operations:

 Boolean = (Constraint c)

-Assigns the constraint c to the operand and returns true14.
+Assigns the constraint c to the operand and returns trueError!
+Bookmark not defined..

 Container Types

 This section defines the operation of the container types.
 The two IVML containers Set and Sequence are both subtypes of the abstract container type Container.
 Each container type is actually a template type with one parameter.
 ‘T’ denotes the parameter.
 A concrete container type is created by substituting a type for the T. So a container of integers is referred in IVML by setOf(Integer).
-Although the keyword containerOf does not exist, we will use it in this section to denote types of Collection (Section 3.7.1).
+Although the keyword containerOf does not exist, we will use it in this section to denote types of Collection (Section Error!
+Reference source not found.).

 Container